 --ssl-key.
 In addition,

 --ssl-capath) is recommended so that the public certificate provided by the server can be verified.
-For example:
+For example (enter the command on a single line):

-REQUIRE SUBJECT, the option requirements are the same as for
+REQUIRE SUBJECTclause, the encryption requirements are the same as for

 REQUIRE X509, but the certificate must match the issue or subject, respectively, specified in the account definition.